adsrmk/vitepress-latest/docs/en/guide/invoices.md

 3. View and download: Select a specific invoice to view its details or download a PDF copy for your records.

+### Automatic billing charges
+We support Credit Card and SEPA Direct Debit for all automated subscription renewals.
+Once a payment method is established, the applicable fees will be deducted automatically on each billing date to ensure uninterrupted service continuity.

+This automated billing cycle applies to both monthly and annual subscription plans.
+Please note that all recurring charges are processed on the **first day of each month.**

+### Pay invoices
+We support Credit Card, SEPA Direct Debit, and iDEAL for the settlement of all invoices.
+Any outstanding balances or pending payments can be managed and viewed directly through your Stripe Billing Portal.